oils-for-unix/oils/doc/osh-help.md

 - `bin/osh` runs `~/.config/oil/oshrc`
 - `bin/oil` runs `~/.config/oil/oilrc`

-Pass --rcfile /dev/null to disable this behavior.
+Pass --rcfile /dev/null or --norc to disable the startup file.
-Pass --norc to disable both --rcfile and --rcdir.

 If the --rcdir flag is specified, files in that folder will be executed on startup.